chrishayuk/chuk-mlx/README.md

 TODO
 --------
-1 - Refactor pretrain.py and extract out a training config loader 2 - Perform a dummy pretrain of a llama model
-3 - Update Lazyfox to use BOS and EOS to improve batching 4 - Fix Fine Tuning
+1 - Attempt Fine tuning of something like calvinscale (fixup dataset) 2 - refactor finetune and pretrain batch dataset
+3 - grouping and bucketing
+4 - Revisit batching (bos,eos,pad), batch sizes and bucketing
+5 - find optimal batch sizes
+2 - refactor attention layer to attention block
-5 - Attempt pretrain of something like tiny shakespeare or tiny stories 6 - Attempt Fine tuning of something like calvinscale 1 - Models
+5 - Attempt pretrain of something like tiny shakespeare, fineweb or tiny stories 1 - Models
     - Test new version of mistral
-2 - Perform a light fine tune, with a inference load using Mistral 3 - Training
+3 - Training
-    - Clear old batches on generation
-    - Fixed bucketing and merging
-    - Fix tokens per second for batching and duplicates
-    - Optimize trainer
+    - Cleanup and Optimize trainer
     - Consider splitting input and target files for finetune
     - Large batches not performing as well as small (eos?)
     - validation etc batches